-Centre for Philosophy of Memory, Université Grenoble Alpes, Grenoble, France memories, are never about particular events but only about event types (see 28 Sant'Anna, 2022), and one might argue that, for the same reason, dreams are never 29 about particular events but only about event types.
-In reply to Debus, Michaelian 30 (2016a) argues that advocates both of the causal theory and of the rival (post-causal) 31 simulation theory (Michaelian, 2016b) should grant that both episodic memories 32 and episodic future thoughts are sometimes about event types but sometimes about 33 particular events.
-This is not the place to review Michaelian's reasoning; let us sim-34 ply suppose that his argument succeeds.
-If it does, a similar line of reasoning is 35 likely applicable to dreaming, in which case dreams are sometimes about event 36 types but sometimes about particular events.
-The focus here will be on dreams about 37 particular events.
-38
+As far as the first assumption is concerned, Debus (2014) argues that, because they lack the kind of causal connection that is privileged by the causal theory of memory (Martin & Deutscher 1966), episodic future thoughts, unlike episodic memories, are never about particular events but only about event types (see Sant'Anna 2022), and one might argue that, for the same reason, dreams are never about particular events but only about event types.
+In reply to Debus, Michaelian (2016a) argues that advocates both of the causal theory and of the rival (post-causal) simulation theory (Michaelian 2016b) should grant that both episodic memories and episodic future thoughts are sometimes about event types but sometimes about particular events.
+This is not the place to review Michaelian's reasoning; let us simply suppose that his argument succeeds.
+If it does, a similar line of reasoning is likely applicable to dreaming, in which case dreams are sometimes about events types but sometimes about particular events.
+The focus here will be on dreams about particular events.